pyguy411/python-etc/README.md

 examples of:
 - django projects
+    - superPOC is new and should contain modern things.
+- flask
+    - (git_profile_api)[examples/flask/git_profile_api/README.md]
-- google app engine projects
+- google app engine projects (very old)
-- scripts
+- scripts - often very old
-- pypi
+- pypi - old mixed with new
-- editor configs and opinions
+- editor configs and opinions - all modern, or will be added soon (again modern)
     - vscode
     - sublime text 3
     - pycharm